dhminch/MinchList/README.md

 ### Cybersecurity

-- *Risky Business*
+- *Risky Business* - There's the weekly main podcast, plus the Features and Stories feeds that are also great.
 - *Defensive Security Podcast*
-- *Risky Business News*
 - *SANS Internet Storm Center Daily*
 - *Darknet Diaries* - Only stories, but you can learn something from a good story!
 - *Security Weekly* (and other shows on the network) - Good discussions, but frequently overly raunchy and off-topic so it's hard to recommend.

 In my opinion, you should avoid *Security Now*.
-While it is more accessible to newcomers, the hosts are frequently wrong and it is hard to know that they're wrong until you have more experience.
+While it is more accessible to newcomers, I don't think it matches the quality of the above podcasts.

 ### National Security